 The Congaree Vista is one of Columbia’s most vibrant arts, dining and entertainment districts.
 Made up of renovated warehouses, the Vista is home to over 45 restaurants and bars, 60 artists’ galleries, specialty shops and a diverse mix of businesses.
 A center of activity, the Vista’s energetic and eclectic vibe attracts locals and visitors alike.

 Whatever you’re craving, you’ll be sure to find it in Columbia.
-Find out more about Darius Rucker’s favorite South Carolina restaurants in For the First Time, part of the official 2020 South Carolina Vacation Guide.
+Click here to find out more about Darius Rucker’s favorite South Carolina adventures.